-In our last article, we touched briefly on the differences between artificial sweeteners and sugar; so today we will to go a bit deeper into the different types of sweeteners, what to look out for, and the do’s and don’ts when reaching for something sweet.
+In our last article, we touched briefly on the differences between artificial sweeteners and sugar; so today we will go a bit deeper into the different types of sweeteners, what to look out for, and the do’s and don’ts when reaching for something sweet.

 Many people think that artificial sweeteners are those little packets seen in coffee shops – an alternative to table sugar to add to your coffee or tea.
-Reality is, many of us are consuming these sweeteners on a daily basis, often without realizing it.
-That’s because artificial sweeteners are added to a wide range of processed foods, from granola bars to protein powder; baked goods to sodas.
+The reality is, that many of us are consuming these sweeteners on a daily basis, often without realizing it.
+That’s because artificial sweeteners are added to a wide range of processed foods, from granola bars to protein powder, baked goods to sodas.

 So how did these come to be?
 Let’s start at the beginning.

 The first artificial sweetener to be created, Saccharin was discovered in 1879 at Johns Hopkins University by a professor of chemistry who was working on coal-tar.
 If you’re not familiar with coal tar, it’s the by-product created when coal is carbonized to make gas.
 Fast forward 140-odd years and saccharin is now used in dozens of food products.

-On food ingredients lists, saccharin is may be labelled as “sodium saccharin”, “calcium saccharin” or “acid saccharin”.
+On food ingredients lists, saccharin may be labeled as “sodium saccharin”, “calcium saccharin” or “acid saccharin”.

 Just like saccharin, this was also discovered by accident.
 Only this time it was discovered by chemists who were trying to create insecticide.
 Sucralose was approved as a general-purpose sweetener in the USA by the FDA in 1999.
 Given its origins, it’s perhaps not surprising that once sucralose is ingested, it is basically unrecognizable by the body as food.
 Some studies have indicated that with regular long-term use, your gastrointestinal system may absorb the chlorinated molecules of sucralose, potentially leading to skin rashes, imbalances in gut microflora, headaches, and bladder issues.
 Sucralose is sold under the brand name Splenda.

 Yet another accidental discovery, aspartame was created by a chemist who was initially testing an anti-ulcer drug.
 It is now considered by many to be the most dangerous sweetener.
 Studies with mice have shown chemical overstimulation of neural cells, leading to impaired memory and increased brain oxidative stress.